Sustainability and Resiliency

 From composting to climate change, poetry to policy, there is a student group at Brown that can inspire your environmental enthusiasm.

 Many student groups at Brown promote sustainability initiatives and have spurred significant progress towards a more sustainable world on and off-campus.
 These student groups represent efforts spanning a diverse array of environmental issues and advocacy approaches.
-Find the full list of Brown student groups on BearSync.
+Explore the full list of Brown student groups.

 BWxD is a student-led initiative that celebrates the collaboration between designers, educators, innovators, and learners.
 We envision a world where design-thinking is accessible to everyone in order to catalyze positive change.
 We facilitate workshops, panels, and discussions that engage in and promote design.
 Our annual 3-day conference reinvigorates these ideas and inspires us to continue these conversations.